 Budget Review Three is now forecasting East Waste to have a \$0.204M increase in cash on hand compared to the start of the financial year and a closing balance of \$2.16M.
-East Waste's cash reserves remain appropriate and healthy for the remainder of the financial year (refer Attachment F - to be issued under separate cover).
+East Waste's cash reserves remain appropriate and healthy for the remainder of the financial year (refer Attachment F).
 As per previous years, this figure is expected to draw down significantly in July 2020, prior to first quarter payments being received from Member Councils.

 Should the forecasted operating surplus materialise at the end of the 2019/20 financial year, this will increase the cash on hand further and all things being equal, to a level greater than is required for operational requirements.
-In light of the current economic conditions, discussion on the management of this and the timing will occur at the meeting.